 Academic Centres of Excellence in Cyber Security Research

-GCHQ and the Engineering and Physical Sciences Research Council (EPSRC) have set up a scheme to recognise Academic Centres of Excellence in Cyber Security Research (ACE-CSRs); these currently number 13.
+The NCSC and the Engineering and Physical Sciences Research Council (EPSRC) jointly recognise Academic Centres of Excellence in Cyber Security Research (ACEs-CSR).

-GCHQ supports PhD students at all 13 ACE-CSRs, as well as at the DCMS- and EPSRC-funded Centres for Doctoral Training (the University of Oxford and Royal Holloway, University of London).
-All student applications must be made to the relevant university and not directly to GCHQ.
+The NCSC supports doctoral students across the ACEs-CSR, as well as at the DCMS- and EPSRC-funded Centres for Doctoral Training (at UCL, Royal Holloway, University of London and the University of Bristol).
+The NCSC does not select students for Doctoral studentships; all applications must be made directly to the relevant university.

-The NCSC and EPSRC support three virtual academic research institutes:
+The NCSC and EPSRC support four virtual academic research institutes:

-GCHQ certification of Bachelor's and Master's degrees in Cyber Security gives both students and employers confidence in the quality of those degrees.
+NCSC certification of Bachelor's and Master's degrees in Cyber Security, and Degree Apprenticeships in Cyber Security gives both students and employers confidence in the quality of those degrees.
 Universities offering certified courses attract high quality students from around the world.

 Call for submissions

 It can be difficult for students and employers to assess the quality of Master's degree courses with cyber security content.
-A GCHQ certification of such degrees will give prospective students confidence that the course and its content have met strict quality standards and allow the university to differentiate itself in a crowded marketplace.
+NCSC certification of such degrees will give prospective students confidence that the course and its content have met strict quality standards and allow the university to differentiate itself in a crowded marketplace.
 Applications are invited from any UK university wishing to submit their Master's degrees in Cyber Security for assessment.
-Closing date Friday 13th January 2017 at 16:00hrs.

 CyberInvest is a partnership that brings together key players from government and industry to invest and support the development of cutting-edge cyber security research across the UK's academic sector.